Learn

 How to make financial independence inevitable

-We all experience times where we feel frustrated by our lack of progress.
+We all experience times when we feel frustrated by our lack of progress.
 But don’t fall into the trap of thinking your goal of FI is too big or unrealistic - or worse still, giving up on your goals entirely.

 If you don’t save and invest, then sure, wealth and freedom will remain elusive.
 The reality is, though, provided you’re saving and investing, it’s basically inevitable that you become financially independent at some point.